Pain in the collarbone, physical therapy, treatment: Focus Physical✓

 The main causes of clavicle pain include:

-• A clavicle fracture is a common sports injury accompanied by intense pain and inability to move the arm.
+• Clavicle fracture – a common sports injury accompanied by severe pain and inability to move the arm.

-• Acromioclavicular joint osteoarthritis, or the wear and tear of cartilage at the junction of the clavicle and scapula, is due to chronic strain.
+• Acromioclavicular joint osteoarthritis – wear of the cartilage at the junction of the clavicle and scapula due to chronic stress.

-• Ligament sprain or dislocation, which disrupts the ligaments holding the clavicle in place, leading to shoulder instability.
+• Ligament sprain or dislocation – ligaments that stabilize the clavicle are damaged, leading to shoulder instability.

-• Inflammation of muscle attachments (particularly chest and neck muscles) that directly connect to the surface of the clavicle.
+• Inflammation of muscle attachments – especially of the pectoral and neck muscles attached to the clavicle.

-• Osteomyelitis or systemic diseases that can affect bone tissue, causing deep and persistent pain independent of movement.
+• Osteomyelitis or systemic diseases – can affect the bone tissue, causing deep, persistent pain regardless of movement.

 Accurately identifying the cause of pain allows for the creation of a treatment plan that ensures safe healing and restores full shoulder strength.
 Each of these causes requires a specific rehabilitation approach to prevent complications such as poorly healed bones or chronic joint instability.